t-hoff-94/Rick-and-Morty_next.js/README.md

 ## Project Goals

-I wanted to have a project where I could just experiment with different tools, and strengthen some skills that I thought would be useful in real world situations.
+I decided to work on a project where I could just experiment with different tools, and strengthen some skills that I thought would be useful in real world situations.

 - Connect to an external API and display data to user.
 - Implement pagination and handle route changes that could also receive query parameters.
-- Have a loading component to signal page loads on route changes.
-For this I used NProgress.
+- Have a loading component to signal page loads on route changes, for this I used NProgress.
 - Make the app responsive to read well on all devices.
+- Create several pages to organize things for the user.

+##### The Rick and Morty API

+I decided to use the Rick and Morty API because I thought it was funny and it was really easy to use as it doesn't require a key.
+It ended up being really useful to practice fetching data and displaying different components to the user, such as different characters, episodes, and locations from the show.

 ### Why I chose Next.js